gajzl/no-ad-spotify/README.md

 - `--darwin-dark-mode-support` enables dark mode support for macOS.
 - `--user-agent firefox` convinces [open.spotify.com](open.spotify.com) that the browser used is Firefox, not Google Chrome.
 - `--widevine` allows the app to play protected content.
-- `--icon icon.icns` uses the official Spotify icon from the Mac Desktop app.
+- `--icon icon.icns` uses the official Spotify icon (belonging to [© Spotify](https://www.spotify.com/uk/legal/end-user-agreement/)) from the Mac Desktop app.
 If you prefer a macOS Big Sur–styled app icon, you can use [IconSur](https://github.com/rikumi/iconsur) with the instructions [here](https://github.com/ghzliahlam/spotify-web#use-a-macos-big-surstyled-app-icon-instead).

 ### (4) Move app to the Applications folder
 Move the created app (by default, put in the home directory) to the `/Applications` folder by using the `mv` command in the terminal: